 MINI Countryman hybrid dashboard

-Anyone who’s driven a modern MINI will immediately recognise the massive, round central dial that features right across its range.
-It’s surrounded by an LED light ring that responds to how the car is driven and houses a 6.5-inch colour screen that displays radio and music settings and journey information.
+Anyone who’s driven a modern MINI will immediately recognise the massive, round central 'dial' that features right across its range.
+It’s surrounded by an LED light ring that responds to various car settings, and houses the infotainment system.

 Equipment, options and accessories

 The plug-in hybrid Countryman comes in three trim levels – Classic, Sport and Exclusive.

 Standard equipment across the range includes an 8.8-inch infotainment screen with sat-nav, Apple CarPlay and Bluetooth connectivity, plus automatic wipers and lights, cruise control, rear parking sensors and keyless go.

 Classic cars get 17-inch alloy wheels, cloth seats and piano black interior trim, while Sport models add racier exterior styling, 18-inch alloys and a range of interior changes including sports seats.

 Top-spec Exclusive cars get 18-inch alloys and a more luxurious interior approach, with leather upholstery and a different design of sports seats.